-- (a) The school shall submit, for approval by the Agency Commission, its admission requirements for each program course of instruction with justification for the requirements. - (b) The school shall ensure that the student demonstrates to the school sufficient proficiency in the language of instruction to successfully complete the programtraining.course of instruction.
+(a) The school shall submit, for approval by the Agency Commission, its admission requirements for each programeourse of instruction with justification for the requirements.

+(b) The school shall ensure that the student demonstrates to the school sufficient proficiency in the language of instruction to successfully complete the programtraining course of instruction.

-1 §807.131.
+§807.131.
 School Responsibilities Relating to Programs Courses of Instruction.

-2 3 (a) As a condition of program approval or renewal, the school shall identify any portion 4 of instruction that is self-paced, conducted by distance education, or not conducted in 5 English.
-6 7 (b) To maintain program approval, the school shall demonstrate the following: 8 9 a reasonable student completion rate, as determined by the Agency, for each 10 program; and 11 12 (2) a minimum employment rate, as established by the Commission, for program 13 graduates in jobs related to the stated occupation.
-14 15 (c) When a school is approved to offer a program, the school shall maintain sufficient instructors to teach all subjects for completing the program during the length of time 16 17 stipulated in the school catalog, regardless of the size of the class.
-18 19 (d) The school shall schedule classes so that students will be able to complete the 20 program during the length of time stipulated in the school catalog.
-21 22 (e) The school shall ensure that students receive the lecture and laboratory experience 23 hours with sufficient instructors and scheduling.
-An instructor may not be 24 simultaneously supervising a laboratory experience and a lecture even if they are in 25 the same room.
-26 27 (f) A school shall provide course outlines to students at the beginning of each subject 28 which lists students' performance objectives, references and resources, and a general 29 content outline for the subject.
-30 31 (g) A school shall have and use lesson plans for all subjects.
-32 33 (h) A school may not use classes from one or more approved programs to create a new 34 program and award a certificate of completion without prior approval.
-35 36 (i) The student-to-instructor ratio shall be sufficient for students to learn, practice, and 37 demonstrate the necessary knowledge and skills.
-These ratios may be varied at the 38 discretion of the Agency Commission to conform to conditions in an individual 39 school.
-The recommended following student-instructor ratio per class does not exceedratios may be acceptable for single classes: 40 41 42 lectures business lecture or laboratory -- 30 to one; (1) 43 44 (2) technical, vocational, or allied health lecture 30 to one;
+- (a) As a condition of program approval or renewal, the school shall identify any portion of instruction that is self-paced, conducted by distance education, or not conducted in English. - (b) To maintain program approval, the school shall demonstrate the following: - (1) a reasonable student completion rate, as determined by the Agency, for each program; and - (2) a minimum employment rate, as established by the Commission, for program graduates in jobs related to the stated occupation. - (c) When a school is approved to offer a program, the school shall maintain sufficient instructors to teach all subjects for completing the program during the length of time stipulated in the school catalog, regardless of the size of the class. - (d) The school shall schedule classes so that students will be able to complete the program during the length of time stipulated in the school catalog. - (e) The school shall ensure that students receive the lecture and laboratory experience hours with sufficient instructors and scheduling.
+An instructor may not be simultaneously supervising a laboratory experience and a lecture even if they are in the same room. - (f) A school shall provide course outlines to students at the beginning of each subject which lists students' performance objectives, references and resources, and a general content outline for the subject. - (g) A school shall have and use lesson plans for all subjects. - (h) A school may not use classes from one or more approved programs to create a new program and award a certificate of completion without prior approval. - (i) The student-to-instructor ratio shall be sufficient for students to learn, practice, and demonstrate the necessary knowledge and skills.
+These ratios may be varied at the discretion of the AgencyCommission to conform to conditions in an individual school.
+The recommendedfollowing student-instructor ratio per class does not exceedratios may be acceptable for single classes: - (1) lectures business lecture or laboratory -- 30 to one;